smorad/um_cisc_7026/lecture_08_recurrent.typ

 You like it more or less than exam 1? #pause

+Do you feel like you are learning some deep learning theory? #pause
+- Reason for exams is to make you learn theory, not just `import torch` #pause
+  - "What is shape?" questions make sure you (not LLM) did homework #pause
+- LLMs can write `torch`, writing `torch` is not enough for good job #pause

+To do what LLMs cannot, you must understand theory to: #pause
++ Uncover and fix issues when nn does not learn #pause
++ Discover new algorithms and models #pause

 I am working with TAs upload grades sometime next week

 ==
 Teaching schedules for next term released (winter 2026) #pause

-I am teaching *CISC7404 Special Topics in Artificial Intelligence* #pause
+Next term, I teach #underline[CISC7404 Special Topics in Artificial Intelligence] #pause
-- *Focus: Decision Making and Deep Reinforcement Learning* #pause
+- *Topic:* Decision Making and Deep Reinforcement Learning #pause
-  - Q learning, policy gradient, offline RL, imitation learning, RLHF
+  - Q learning, policy gradient, offline RL, imitation learning, RLHF #pause
 - RL is my primary research focus #pause

 Similar teaching style to this course #pause
-- 2 Assignments
+- Theory-focused, uses statistics (random variables, expectations, etc) #pause
-- 3 exams (best 2 exams scored)
+- 2 Assignments, 3 exams (best 2 exams scored) #pause
 - Group final project (show last year projects) #pause

 Enroll if you are interested!